Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: Not all equivalences to RH are created equal

-There is evidence in the literature that $J^{d,0}$ is not good at detecting violations of the Riemann Hypothesis.
+There is evidence in the literature that $J^{d,0}$ is not effective at detecting violations of the Riemann Hypothesis.
 Namely, Chasse~\cite{Ch} proved that if all the zeros $\rho = \beta + i \gamma$ of the zeta-function are on the critical line for $|\gamma |<T$, then $J^{d,0}$ has only real zeros for $d < T^2$.
-In other words, the Jensen polynomials are not efficient at encoding information about zeros.
+In other words, Jensen polynomials disperse the information about zeros.
 We illustrate this idea with a simple example.

 Consider a function which is entire of order 1, even, real on the real axis, and has all its zeros in a strip $-A < \Im(z) < A$.
 The analogue of the Riemann Hypothesis is that all of the zeros are real.
 An example, which presumably has only real zeros, is the Riemann $\Xi$-function.
 An example which does not have only real zeros is